SymfonyCasts/solid/sfcasts/isp-takeaways.md

 Dummy methods, just to make an interface, happy is kind of silly.
 Why should we care about ISP?
 I can think of three reasons.
 The first is naming.
-Whether you have a class that's too big or an interface

-Like an hour example,
+Whether you have a class that's too big or an interface Like an hour example,

 Splitting it into smaller pieces, allows you to give each a more descriptive name that fits its purposes.
-We can see this inciting score.
+We can see this `SightingScorer`.
 We're now working with scoring adjusters, which better describes the purpose of those services than just scoring factor